matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 message to 10 or force the user to remove some mentions.

 The `mentions` field is part of the cleartext event body and should **not** be encrypted into the ciphertext for encrypted events.
-This expoes slightly more metadata to homeservers, but allows mentions to work properly via push notifications (which is a requirement for a usable chat application) and should result in bandwidth and battery savings.
+This exposes slightly more metadata to homeservers, but allows mentions to work properly via push notifications (which is a requirement for a usable chat application) and should result in bandwidth and battery savings.